Looking for the best plastic-free toilet paper? I’ve rated some of the most popular brands in terms of eco-friendliness. Read on!

 What’s it made of?

-Greencane does bleach their toilet paper to make it white.
-However, they do say they don’t use chlorine in the bleaching process.
-Frustratingly, they don’t say what they do use in its place.
-Instead, they ambiguously state that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.
+Greencane does bleach its toilet paper to make it white.
+However, Greencane does say they don’t use chlorine in the bleaching process.
+Frustratingly, it doesn’t say what they do use in its place.
+Instead, Greencane ambiguously states that “we believe that the assurance of having ISO14001 Environmental Certification ensure correct and safe bleaching & environmental manufacturing“.

 How long does a box last?